huijing/slides/56-imagecon-2019/README.md

 Meet Pixel.
 No, not the Google phone, not that Pixel.
 This pixel has been around far longer than that phone.
 Pixel is a pretty well-defined character, multiple definitions if you look around, but the most common one calls a pixel the smallest unit of an image which can be displayed on a digital display device, the basic logical unit for representing digital graphics.

 Computers have come a long way in a relatively short period of less than a hundred years.
 The earliest of them having displays that were more indicators of device health rather than program output.
-But those panels of light bulbs, which allowed engineers to monitor the internal state of their machine, came to be known as a *monitor*.
+But those panels of light bulbs, which allowed engineers to monitor the internal state of their machine, came to be known as *monitors*.

-The binary nature of digital computing, pioneered by Konrad Zuse back in 1941, made it easier to represent data and perform calculations and logical operations, given you only had 2 states to deal with.
-This also made the machines easier to build and improved reliability.

 Electronic displays actually pre-date digital computers, with Cathode Ray Tube (CRT) technology becoming commercially available back in 1922.
 They worked by firing a beam of electrons onto a phosphor-coated screen.
 The energy from these electrons gets absorbed by the phosphor atoms on the screen, and kicks them up to higher energy levels.